yanghy233/YCSB-C/README.md

 ```
 then recompile the project.

+## Before compile YCSB-C
-## Before compile Rocksdb or CruiseDB
+Note that you should compile and install Rocksdb or CruiseDB first
 ```shell
 cd rocksdb # or cd cruisedb
 make static_lib share_lib DEBUG_LEVEL=0 -j$(nproc)